Create a Vertex AI JupyterLab Notebook

-To create your user-managed notebooks JupyterLab Notebook instance, do the following:
+To create a Vertex AI Workbench instance, do the following:

 1. In the Google Cloud console, open your Google Cloud project if it's not already open.

-1. In Notebook name, enter a name for your notebook.
+5. In the New instance dialog, for Name, enter a name for your instance.

-4. Click Create.
-If you want to learn more about your notebook, after it appears in your list of user-managed notebooks click its name to see its properties.
+8. Click Create.
+If you want to learn more about your instance, after it appears in your list of instances click its name to see its properties.

 Prepare your notebook

-Your JupyterLab user-managed notebooks instance already has packages for deep learning preinstalled, including TensorFlow and PyTorch frameworks.
-It's also already authenticated to use your Google Cloud project.
+Your Vertex AI Workbench instance is already authenticated to use your Google Cloud project.
 However, you must install and initialize the Vertex AI SDK for Python.
 This section walks you through these steps.

 After you create your notebook, you use it to enter and run the sequential snippets of code in this tutorial.
 Each snippet of code must be run individually and in order.

 Your notebook is where you run the code in this tutorial.
 It's a file with the extension .ipynb.
-When you open it for the first time, it's untitled.
+When you create it, it's untitled.
 You can rename it after it's open.
-To open your notebook, do the following:
+To create and open your notebook, do the following:

-7. In the left-navigation pane of the JupyterLab environment, you see your new notebook.
-Its title is Untitled.ipynb.
-To rename it, right-click your new notebook, click Rename, and enter a new name.
+4. In the left-navigation pane of JupyterLab, find your new notebook, named Untitled.ipynb.
+To rename it, right-click your the notebook name, click Rename, and enter a new name.

 Install the Vertex AI SDK for Python

-After you open your JupyterLab user-managed notebooks instance, you must install the Vertex AI SDK for Python.
+After you open your notebook, you must install the Vertex AI SDK for Python.
 You use the Vertex AI SDK for Python to make Vertex AI API calls that create your dataset, create your model, train and deploy your model, and make predictions with your model.
 For more information, see Use the Vertex AI SDK for Python.

 When you install Vertex AI SDK for Python, other Google Cloud SDKs on which it's dependent are also installed.
 Two of those SDKs are used in this tutorial: